LisaAnne/TemporalLanguageRelease/README.md

-# Localizing Moments in Video with Temporal Language.
+# Localizing Moments in Video with Temporal Language

 Hendricks, Lisa Anne, et al. "Localizing Moments in Video with Temporal Language."
 EMNLP (2018).